openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_grades.rst

 The gradebook includes the following features.

-* You can click the student username in each row to review that student's **Course Progress** page.
+* You can click the username in each row to review that learner's **Course Progress** page.
 See :ref:`check_student_progress`.

-* There is a column for each **{assignment type} {number}** defined in your grading configuration, with the scores your student attained for that specific assignment.
+* There is a column for each **{assignment type} {number}** defined in your grading configuration, with the scores that the learner attained for that specific assignment.

-  The gradebook does not have a scroll bar, but it is draggable: to see columns that are hidden at one side of the grade book, click the gradebook and then drag left or right to reveal those columns.
+  The gradebook does not have a scroll bar, but it can be dragged: to see columns that are hidden at one side of the grade book, click the gradebook and then drag left or right to reveal those columns.

-* For assignment types that include more than one assignment, an **{assignment type} Avg** column displays each student's current average score for that assignment type.
+* For assignment types that include more than one assignment, an **{assignment type} Avg** column displays each learner's current average score for that assignment type.

-* The **Total** column presents the total score a student has currently attained in the course.
-This value is expressed as a whole number: a student with a grade of 65 has earned 65% of the credit in the course, and a student with a grade of 100 has earned 100%.
+* The **Total** column presents the total score that each learner has currently attained in the course.
+This value is expressed as a whole number: a learner with a grade of 65 has earned 65% of the credit in the course, and a learner with a grade of 100 has earned 100%.

-* If cohorts are used in the course, a **Cohort Name** column indicates the name of the cohort that each student belongs to, including the default cohort.
-The column is empty for students who are not yet assigned to a cohort.

-* If content experiments are used in the course, an **Experiment Group** column indicates the name of the experiment group that each student belongs to within a group configuration.
-The column heading includes the name of the group configuration.
-The column is empty for students who are not assigned to an experiment group.
-If you have more than one experiment group configuration in your course, you see one column for each group configuration.

 * To filter the data that displays you can use the **Search students** option.
   This option is case-sensitive and limits the rows shown in the gradebook to